dzhintl/bb-server-pr-conflicter/README.md

 Config file consists of 3 sections
 ```
 [HMAC]
-HMAC_KEY={Optional.
+CONFIG={
+    "key": {Optional.
 Secret key to authenticate with Bitbucket.
-In Base64 encoded format}
+In Base64 encoded format},
-HMAC_SHA={Optional.
+    "type": {Optional.
 HMACSHA Algorithm.
 Default is SHA256}
+    }

 [BB-API]
+CONFIG={
-BB_URL={Required.
-Bitbucket URL, e.g. http://localhost:7990}
+    "url": {Required.
+Bitbucket URL, e.g. http://localhost:7990},
-USERNAME={Required.
+    "id": {Required.
 Username to authenticate with Bitbucket to access its REST API.
-In Base64 encoded format.}
+In Base64 encoded format.},
-PASSWORD={Required.
+    "key": {Required.
 Password to authenticate with Bitbucket to access its REST API.
 In Base64 encoded format.}
+    }

+[JIRA-API]
+CONFIG={
+    "url": {Required.
+JIRA URL, e.g. http://localhost:7990},
+    "id": {Required.
+Username to authenticate with JIRA to access its REST API.
+In Base64 encoded format.},
+    "key": {Required.
+Password to authenticate with JIRA to access its REST API.
+In Base64 encoded format.}
+    }
 ```

 ## API End-points